-If you have now decided that investing in a stairlift would definitely benefit your level of independence – or that of a family member - you may well want to know more about how the unit itself will work.
-Buying an item that will have such a big impact on your day-to-day life and be such a visible presence in your home is not something which should be done lightly, so learning as much as possible about your prospective purchase is important.
+If you have decided that investing in a stairlift would definitely benefit your level of independence – or that of a family member - you may want to know more about how the unit itself will work.
+Buying an item that will have such a big impact on your day-to-day life and be such a visible presence in your home is not something which should be glossed over, so learning as much as possible about your prospective purchase is important.
 If you’re interested in discovering how much a stairlift costs, check out the guide to financing a stairlift.

-Below, you will find a number of details you may not have known before about how stairlifts work (with details about the stair lift mechanism) and how they are successfully installed.
-Hopefully, the following information will leave you better informed and equipped with all the knowledge you need to make that final decision and choose the right stairlift for you.
+Below, you will find a number of details you may not have known about how stairlifts work (with details about the stair lift mechanism) and how they are successfully installed.
+Hopefully, the following information will leave you better informed and equipped with all the knowledge you need to make that final decision and choose the right stair lift for you.

 How do stairlifts work?